back | next

 2.4 Installing the Analysis Pack

 For this class you must install the "Analysis ToolPak", which contains a variety of procedures for conducting statistical analysis.
-Installing an add-on is simple, but differs depending on your version of Excel:
+Installing an add-on is simple, but differs slightly depending on your version of Excel.
+Here is the procedure for the

 Analysis ToolPak for Excel 2007